 North American Indian: Photos by Edward S. Curtis

-In addition to photographs, Curtis made 10,000 wax cylinder recordings of American Indian language and music.
-He recorded tribal mythologies and history, and described tribal population, traditional foods, dwellings, clothing, games, ceremonies, burial customs, biographical sketches and other primary source information.
+One of Curtis's major goals was to record as much of the people's way of traditional life as possible.
+To that purpose, Curtis made 10,000 wax cylinder recordings of Indian language and music.
+In addition he recorded tribal mythologies and history, and described tribal population, traditional foods, dwellings, clothing, games, ceremonies, burial customs, biographical sketches and other primary source information: all from a living as well as past tradition.
 "The passing of every old man or woman means the passing of some tradition, some knowledge of sacred rites possessed by no other," wrote Curtis.
 "Consequently, the information that is to be gathered, for the benefit of future generations, respecting the mode of life of one of the great races of mankind, must be collected at once or the opportunity will be lost for all time."

 (Click thumbnail image to enlarge.)